bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bevan-baker.md

 7. Was a permanent reader of the Mathematical Gazette between 1969 and 1988
 8. Co-authored a book on the history of applied mathematics in 1981

-Born 10 May1890, Canonbury, London, England.
+Born 10 May 1890, Canonbury, London, England.
 Died 1 July 1963, Wednesbury, Staffordshire,England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Bevan-Baker/)